sccreeper/chime/README.md

 - `server` - Contains the source code for the backend web server.
 - `web` - Contains the source code for the web UI.
 This is served by the server.
 - `app` - Source code for the desktop and mobile apps.
+- `castproxy` - Source code for the Chromecast proxy to enable control of Chromecast devices from platforms where the Cast SDK is not supported.